About the CALS-LEAF Program...Landscape Ecology, Agriculture and Food

 Please respond thoughtfully [150-200 words] to each of the the following questions:

 What do "leadership" and "service" mean to you, in the context of your interest in health, nutrition and the environment?

-The CALS-Mosaic Program is intended to expand your horizons and help you to explore interests that will enhance your academic program.
-What NEW knowledge, experiences, and skills would you like to acquire as a CALS-Mosaic Student, including those BEYOND your intended major field of study?
+The CALS-LEAF Program is intended to expand your horizons and help you to explore interests that will enhance your academic program.
+What NEW knowledge, experiences, and skills would you like to acquire as a CALS-LEAF Student, including those BEYOND your intended major field of study?

 How would you put into practice the knowledge, experiences, and skills you identified in the previous question?